Why Standard Hormone Testing Doesn’t Always Tell the Full Story

 If you’re experiencing ongoing symptoms and want to learn more about our approach to hormone health, explore our Hormone Therapy services or schedule a consultation with our team.

-Cassandra Tom, FNP-C, FMACP, is a Functional Medicine Provider at Redefine Health and Wellness specializing in hormone health, regenerative therapy, and root-cause medicine.
+Cassandra Tom, FNP-C, FMACP is a Functional Medicine Provider at Redefine Health and Wellness with a focus on hormone wellness, regenerative therapy, and personalized root-cause care designed to support long-term health and recovery.

 Related Services